Debt Consolidation Loan vs. Balance Transfer: What's the Difference?

 You can apply for a debt consolidation loan in just a few steps.

-Find the one that best fits your profile.
-Generally, the best rates on a debt consolidation loan are for those with good credit, which is typically a credit score of 670 and higher.
-Many bank or credit card apps will show you a version of your credit score for free so you can get a general idea of where you stand.
+Compare the available options: Find the one that best fits your profile.
+Generally, the best rates on a debt consolidation loan are for those with good credit — 670 and higher.

-Depending on the lender, it can take anywhere from one to seven business days before hearing back with a decision.
-If you're approved, depending on the loan and lender, you can access the funds the on the same day that you're approved.
+Wait for approval: It can take anywhere from one to seven business days before hearing back with a decision.
+If you're approved, depending on the loan and lender, you can access the funds on the same day that you're approved.

 Balance Transfer Application